 Requirement Material type(s) Entity type Risk level Relevant OECD step Purpose Document/evidence examples (not all required) 15.
-Undertake an in- All Refiner or other High Step 2, To map the factual circumstances of the company's red-flag supply chains, under • Mine site declarations or visit reports depth review of the Section II (C) Incident monitoring reports context of all red-flag locations and the due members souring Transport documentation/logs diligence practices of from mines way and planned.
-Operating licences any red-flag suppliers. • Maps Mine production records Geological surveys Traceability reports • Evidence of official tax and royalty payments or payments to government officials Research reports from governments, international organisations, NGOs, media • Evidence of payments to public or private security forces • KYC documentation (including beneficial ownership where applicable) Additional information and evidence for refiners or other members souring from mines to obtain regarding the factual circumstances of gold mined material is noted in the OECD Supplement on Gold, Step 2 section II C.1 and section II C.3 (with due regard to the differences between LSM and ASM gold), as applicable.
+Undertake an indepth review of the context of all red-flag locations and the due diligence practices of any red-flag suppliers.
+All Refiner or other members souring from mines High Step 2, Section II (C) To map the factual circumstances of the company's red-flag supply chains, under way and planned.
+Mine site declarations or visit reports Incident monitoring reports Transport documentation/logs Operating licences Maps Mine production records Geological surveys Traceability reports Evidence of official tax and royalty payments or payments to government officials Research reports from governments, international organisations, NGOs, media Evidence of payments to public or private security forces KYC documentation (including beneficial ownership where applicable) Additional information and evidence for refiners or other members souring from mines to obtain regarding the factual circumstances of gold mined material is noted in the OECD Supplement on Gold, Step 2 section II C.1 and section II C.3 (with due regard to the differences between LSM and ASM gold), as applicable.
 This evidence supports the implementation of COP 7 and COP 8.1a ASM Risk Assessment.
 16. Get preliminary evidence of the refiner's (or other company souring from mines) due diligence to see whether they have identified, or reasonably should have identified, red flags in their supply chain.
 All Downstream All Step 2 Specific recommendations for downstream companies.
 Supplier risk assessment reports Supplier audit reports 17.
-Report findings All All High Step 3 To devise and adopt a Internal meeting records or minutes to designated senior · strategy to respond to Internal reports management. identified risks.
-Internal correspondence 18.
-Devise and adopt All All High Step 3 To devise and adopt a Documented risk management plan risk management plan. strategy to respond to identified risks. • Evidence that risk management plan adopted at senior management level 19.
+Report findings to designated senior management.
+All All High Step 3 To devise and adopt a strategy to respond to identified risks.
+Internal meeting records or minutesInternal reportsInternal correspondence 18.
+Devise and adopt risk management plan.
+All All High Step 3 To devise and adopt a strategy to respond to identified risks.
+Documented risk management plan Evidence that risk management plan adopted at senior management level 19.
 Monitor and track performance of risk mitigation.
-All All All High Step 3 strategy to respond to Meeting records, correspondence with supply chain actors relating to risk mitigation identified risks.
-Performance reports Grievance mechanism records • Supply chain incident reports including evidence of response to these reports Records of suspension or discontinuation o contracts with suppliers
+All All High Step 3 To devise and adopt a strategy to respond to identified risks.
+Meeting records, correspondence with supply chain actors relating to risk mitigation Performance reports Grievance mechanism records Supply chain incident reports including evidence of response to these reports Records of suspension or discontinuation of contracts with suppliers